 1.1 Landscape Practice – Private Practice

 A Practice or organisation which is engaged in the landscape profession (design, management, planning, urban design or science) may become registered with the Landscape Institute when one or more Principals of the practice is a Chartered Member of the Landscape Institute (CMLI or FLI).
-A Principal is a partner or director of the Practice with full legal, managerial and financial responsibility for the landscape work of the practice.
+A Principal is a partner or director of the Practice with full legal, managerial and financial responsibility for the landscape work of the practice, a principle may only be assigned to one geographical office.
 A multi-disciplinary practice which has a Chartered Member of the Institute as an employee without such responsibility is not eligible for registration under this category.

 1.2 Landscape Department – Multi-disciplinary Private Practice

-An organisation with a landscape section or department engaged in the landscape profession (design, management, planning, urban design or science) may become registered with the Landscape Institute where the Department Leader is a Chartered Member of the Landscape Institute (CMLI or FLI).
+An organisation with a landscape section or department engaged in the landscape profession (design, management, planning, urban design or science) may become registered with the Landscape Institute where the Department Leader is a Chartered Member of the Landscape Institute (CMLI or FLI), a Department leader may only b assigned to one geographical office.
 A Department Leader must have full managerial and technical responsibility for the landscape work of the Department and the Chief Executive of the organisation must undertake that they will enable the Department Leader to practice in accordance with the Landscape Institute’s Code of Professional Conduct.

 1.3 Landscape Department – Local Authority

-A Local Authority with a landscape section or department engaged in the landscape architecture profession (design, management, planning, urban design or science) may become registered with the Landscape Institute where the Department Leader is a Chartered Member of the Landscape Institute (CMLI or FLI).
+A Local Authority with a landscape section or department engaged in the landscape architecture profession (design, management, planning, urban design or science) may become registered with the Landscape Institute where the Department Leader is a Chartered Member of the Landscape Institute (CMLI or FLI) a Department leader may only be assigned to one geographical office.
 A Department Leader must have full managerial and technical responsibility for the landscape work of the Department and the Chief Executive of the Authority must undertake that they will enable the Department Leader to practice in accordance with the Landscape Institute’s Code of Professional Conduct.

 Sub-categories are used by the Institute to identify eligibility and to gather statistics.
 All practices or departments registered with the Institute are promoted under the over-arching title of LI Registered Practice.
 The subcategories are recorded on the internal database only and not displayed in the public facing online search engine – if a Registered Practice wishes to disclose this information however the Institute applies no restrictions.